dansanderson/mega65-welcome-guide/using-disks.md

 ```

 Enter `YES` at the prompt to confirm.
 Formatting a disk for the first time takes a minute or so.

-This command defaults to drive 0, unit 8.
-If you wish to format the disk mounted as drive 1, provide additional arguments to ensure it formats the correct disk.

 ```{tip}
 See the `HEADER` command in the User's Guide, page 135.